buhruce/10-min-jamf-charts/README.md

 ## Purpose

 To provide data about your mac fleet that's easily consumable and easy to build.
 There are many ways to skin a house cat that keeps you up at night.
 If your first thought is _i could have done this in Python_, this project isn't for you.
-Hi, Frogor.

-I was very new sysadmin and building this introduced me to things like `git`, `curl` and `awk`.

 ## How To